vning93/AI_HW3/Report.md

 ### Our Agents
 We created a total of 7 negotiating agents thoughout this assignment.
 Each negotiator has its own negotiation strategy and level of aggression that dictate how willing one is to accept an offer and how aggressive their counter offer will be.
 We created an external framework file called driver.py that automatically runs a particular agent against all other agents 10 times in a row for each test scenario.
 Using this driver.py framework we were able to make more data driven decisions as to which strategies work in a particular scenario.
 The 7 negotiation agents we created are called the **LinearNegotiator, AsymptoticNegotiator, LinearThenAsymptotic, FlexibleNegotiator, MeanNegotiator, PseudoRandomNegotiator, and BANegotiator**.

-###### Linear Negotiator
-A negotiator with a linearly decreasing threshold over time when it comes to accepting offers.

 ###### Asymptotic Negotiator
 **We think this is our best negotiator and is the one we would like to be submitted for grading**.